m-spangenberg/exercises_databases/README.md

 * We initialize each node's PageRank to `1/NumberNodes` <- uniform random distribution
 * In each iteration, we `redistribite` PageRank over links <- iterate until convergence
   * Each node partitions PageRank among outgoing links
-  * PageRank in next iteration is sum over incomming links
+  * PageRank in next iteration is sum over incoming links

 Pregel Overview